-We have chosen for you 15 plans near Bogotá, destinations near Bogotá loaded with nature, natural parks, history and culture, where in addition to getting away from the chaos of the city, you will find incredible places to visit this weekend.
+Today we have chosen for you 15 plans near Bogotá, tourist sites near Bogotá, loaded with nature, history and culture, where in addition to getting away from the chaos of the city, you will find incredible places to visit this weekend.

 VILLAGES AND PLANS NEAR BOGOTÁ

 Before starting with the recommended plans and the towns near Bogotá that you can visit as a family, as a couple or alone, keep in mind that all the information in this travel guide is current as of February 2020.

 Villa de Leyva, is one of the most beautiful towns near Bogotá that you can find, a small town with stone streets, white facades, colonial houses and flowered gardens.

 This boyacense municipality, 3 hours from the capital, is one of the Heritage Towns of Colombia and one of the towns near Bogotá, which is undoubtedly one of the best places to visit at any time of the year.